 Try not to overdress your baby for bed.
 Periodically check their temperature to see if they’re warm or even feverish.
 If they’re sweating or feel hot to the touch, remove any extra layers of clothing or adjust your thermostat.
-The ideal room temperature for them to sleep in is between 68 and 72 degrees Fahrenheit.
+The ideal room temperature for babies to sleep in is between 68 and 72 degrees Fahrenheit.

 Infants with up-to-date vaccinations are half as likely to develop SIDS.
 That’s why it’s crucial to get them the right vaccinations at the right time.

 The risk for SIDS is far greater among children living in a house with smokers and whose mothers smoked during pregnancy.
-Furthermore, recreational use of alcohol and illicit drugs is extremely harmful before and after the birth of your baby.
+Also, recreational use of alcohol and illicit drugs is extremely harmful before and after the birth of your baby.

-When it comes to your newborn’s sleeping positions, do your research and take the proper precautions.
-Always put them to sleep on their back and follow the safety tips outlined above.
+When it comes to your newborn’s sleeping positions, seek out appropriate guidance from your doctor or midwife and take the proper precautions.
+Always put your baby to sleep on their back and follow the safety tips outlined above.